emirkmo/GeminiReductionsZTF/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## This is barely used minimally functioning code.
+## Disclaimer: This is barely used minimally functioning code.
 I basically used it to get rapid first look reductions for iPTF (and now ZTF) Gemini spectra.

-This code was written years ago and sparsely updated to simply function at a bare minimum level.
+This code was written *years ago* and sparsely updated to simply function at a bare minimum level.
 The original goal was to take a series of IRAF reduction steps and transparently put them into a customizable python script.
 If people end up using it let me know and I can generalize it.
 If you notice something wrong please also email me.
 You can [find my contact information here](http://www.su.se/english/profiles/emka6994).
+Absolutely no one should use this to judge the level of my coding skill or style.

-##Acknowledgements
+## Acknowledgements
 Everything here is based on a workshop given by Brad Cenko at an iPTF summer school in 2014.
 Christoffer Fremling & Emir Karamehmetoglu went through the initial drafting phase in 2014/2015.
 Since then it has been maintained and updated by Emir Karamehmetoglu several times.